 - what feels like to be a “first” and Versha’s experience as first South Asian American woman to helm Teen Vogue

 The event is one hour.
-The last 15 minutes will be open for audience questions.
-NEW For the first time ever we’ll be hosting a moderated, post-event party for members of the audience to flesh out any of the comments or themes from the live discussion.
-This post-event discussion will be hosted by executive members of Vision25 in the chat on our Crowdcast livestream after the event has ended, so you only need to register once.
-Join us on Wednesday, April 13 at 12pm PT / 3pm ET!
+The last 15 minutes was open for audience questions as part of a moderated, post-event party for members of the audience to flesh out any of the comments or themes from the live discussion.
+This post-event discussion was hosted by executive members of Vision25 in the chat on our Crowdcast livestream after the event ended.
+Watch the recording.

 The Online News Association, OpenNews and the Maynard Institute have come together to create Vision25: Building Racial Equity in Newsrooms, a catalyst in a social change movement that seeks to build journalistic institutions where newsrooms are actively anti-racist and collaborative, and journalists of color feel like they truly belong.
 Learn more here.